KORUMILLISATISH/TO-DO-LIST/README.md

 SCRIPT.JS
 The logic of this application can all by found in index.js.
 At the top of this file, I declared a few variables globally that will be necessary to use later on Then, I created a class called Item.
 Inside the class I have a constructor, which takes in itemName.
 Inside the constructor, I called on an instance method called createDiv and pass in the itemName.
-Still inside the Item class, I created an instance method, createDiv, passing in itemName.
-This method first creates a variable called input which is an input, and is given the value of the inputName, a class of item_input, a type of text, and disabled is set to true.
-The text property disabled affects whether the field can be clicked on and altered.
-This is important for the editing function which will be implemented later on.